pranav-ap/blog/content/posts/linear-algebra-fundamentals.md

 - It must be a square matrix $n \times n$.
 - The *rank* of the matrix must be $n$.

 If the determinant becomes $0$, we know that some dimensions of space have been lost.
-There is no way to regain them by using a transformation.
+There is no way to regain them by using another transformation.

-This is because a transformation is simply a function that takes in one vector and gives out a *single* output vector.
-Converting a straight line into a plane will require each point in the straight line to be converted into multiple points of the plane.

 **Rank** is defined as the maximum number of linearly independent column vectors in the matrix.
 The maximum number of linearly independent vectors in a matrix is equal to the number of non-zero rows in its row echelon matrix.

 When all of the vectors in a matrix are linearly independent, the matrix is said to be **full rank**.

 A matrix with inverses are called a **non singular matrix** or **invertible matrix**, else it is called a **singular matrix**.

-Not every matrix has an inverse; but if a it does have an inverse, it is always unique.
+Not every matrix has an inverse; but if it does have an inverse, it is always unique.

 # Inverse of a Matrix using Gauss-Jordan Elimination